Hospitals, health care sector reel from COVID-19 damage

 A big chunk of that came from dentist offices.
 Preliminary data shows that employee totals for that slice of the sector sank by more than 500,000, or 53%.
 Overall economic growth, as measured by the gross domestic product, fell at an annual rate of 4.8% in the January-March quarter even though the severe impact of the virus was only felt in the last couple of weeks of March.

 The current quarter is expected to be much worse.
 The Congressional Budget Office forecasts that the GDP will plunge 40%.
 That would be four times the largest drop on quarterly GDP records that go back to 1947.
-Even so, health care researchers expect hospitals, doctor's offices and surgery centres to rebound gradually.
+Even so, health care researchers expect hospitals, doctor's offices, and surgery centers to rebound gradually.
 But they're not sure yet how much patient volume will return.

 It also may take a while for some patients to become confident that a hospital or doctor's office is safe enough to visit without catching COVID-19.
 "People are just afraid to go to any medical setting right now," Antos said, noting that the economy also could face another setback if infection rates spike again.